-Event data is produced by IACT gamma-ray observatories (i.e., CTA [12], H.E.S.S.
-[13] and MAGIC [14]) as well as by neutrino observatories (i.e., KM3NeT [15], IceCube [16] and ANTARES [17]).
-Although not included in table 1, large-aperture gamma-ray observatories (e.g., HAWC [18]) and cosmic-ray experiments (e.g., the Pierre Auger Observatory [19]) also belong to this group.
+Event data is produced by IACT gamma-ray observatories (i.e., CTA [13], H.E.S.S.
+[14] and MAGIC [15]) as well as by neutrino observatories (i.e., KM3NeT [16], IceCube [17] and ANTARES [18]).
+Although not included in table 1, large-aperture gamma-ray observatories (e.g., HAWC [19] and Fermi [20]) and cosmic-ray experiments (e.g., AMS-02 [21] and the Pierre Auger Observatory [22]) also belong to this group.
 In this context, "event data" refers to all the recorded data associated to a given cosmic particle detected by the observatory.

 IACT gamma-ray observatories consist in an arrangement of several telescopes, where each telescope camera has hundreds or thousands of pixels.
-Raw event data include the time series of the charge registered by every pixel of the triggered telescope(s) as well as all the calibration data, atmospheric monitoring and ancillary data needed to "build" the event.
+Raw data include the time series of the charge registered by every pixel of the triggered telescope(s) for the event as well as all the calibration, atmospheric monitoring and ancillary data needed to "build" the event.
 For a typical trigger rate of several kHz per telescope, this involves an enormously high data rate.
-Whereas H.E.S.S. and MAGIC have few Cherenkov telescopes, CTA will operate two arrays with many tens of telescopes each, which translates into a raw data rate of around 10 GB/s [20].
-IACT observatories only operate in dark nights and therefore the duty cycle is reduced to 10% approximately; although the storage requirements are still very high, e.g., 27 PB/year for CTA.
+Whereas H.E.S.S. and MAGIC have few Cherenkov telescopes, CTA will operate two arrays with tens of telescopes each, which translates into a raw data rate of around 10 GB/s [23].
+IACT observatories only operate in dark nights and therefore the duty cycle is reduced to 10% approximately; although the storage requirements are still very high, e.g., around 30 PB/year for CTA.

-The storage unit of IACT raw data is usually linked to the so-called "runs" with a given pointing direction.
-In turn, runs can be split into several time intervals during which the observation conditions can be assumed to be constant.
+The storage unit of IACT raw data is usually linked to the so-called "runs" characterized by a given pointing direction and to short time intervals during which the observation conditions can be assumed to be constant.
 Other feature of the IACT raw data is that they are organized hierarchically according to the operational elements of the observatory (e.g., pixel, telescope and sub-array).
-In addition, several data levels can be defined corresponding to successive steps of the processing chain with increasing generality: pixel-wise raw data, telescope-wise calibrated data, events reconstructed using stereoscopic information from the entire array, and binned data products combining many events (see, e.g., [20]).
+In addition, several data levels can be defined corresponding to successive steps of the processing chain with increasing generality: pixel-wise raw data, telescope-wise calibrated data, events reconstructed using stereoscopic information from the entire array, and binned data products combining many events (see, e.g., [23]).

 Neutrino observatories comprise thousands of optical sensors attached to vertical "strings" arranged over a large volume.
 Similarly to IACT observatories, event data include all the time-amplitude information registered by the optical sensors as well as calibration and other auxiliary data.
 On the other hand, neutrino observatories operate in continuous mode and have a much larger aperture, which results in a huge raw data volume.
-All these event data are combined together to derive the energy and direction of the muon generated in a neutrino interaction.
-For instance, the data acquisition of ANTARES, which is deployed in the deep waters of the Mediterranean Sea, is based on the "all-data-to-shore" concept, meaning that all signals that pass a certain threshold are sent to shore for real-time processing [21].
-In the case of the KM3NeT project, also located in the Mediterranean Sea, the total data rate will amount to 25 GB/s [22].
-In IceCube, which is located at the South Pole, a first level of reconstruction and event filtering is done in near real time so that data can be transferred over satellite to the Northern Hemisphere [16, 23].
+All these event data are combined together to derive the energy and direction of the neutrino.
+The data acquisition systems of ANTARES and KM3NeT, both deployed in the deep waters of the Mediterranean Sea, are based on the "all-data-to-shore" concept, meaning that all signals that pass a certain threshold are sent to shore for real-time processing [24].
+In the case of KM3NeT, the infrastructure has a modular design made up by so-called "building blocks", each one constituting a 3-dimensional array of photo sensors producing a total data rate of 3 GB/s [25].
+The second phase of KM3NeT is planned to have 3 building blocks, and the full telescope will have 7.
+In IceCube, which is located at the South Pole, a first level of reconstruction and event filtering is done in near real time so that data can be transferred over a satellite link to the data centres located in the Northern Hemisphere [17, 26].